-If you would have asked us for a suggestion on what to do in Kota Kinabalu, Malaysia, in the region Sabah of Borneo four months ago, we would have probably raised our eyebrows and replied, “Sorry, Kota-what?”
+If you would have asked us for a suggestion on things to do in Kota Kinabalu, Malaysia, four months ago, we would have probably raised our eyebrows and replied, “Sorry, Kota-what?”

 And this is the moment that we love about travelling so much: when we start to do research on Google, or TripAdvisor, read, check out the options for eco-friendly activities, and talk to other travellers about places we’ve never heard before.
 And that’s what boosts our journey: the unknown, the distant and the unpredictable.

 While staying in Koh Lanta after our great experience with the elephants near Kanchanaburi and plotting our next destinations, I had only one wish: to escape the heat without going back to Europe.
 The temperature in Thailand hit 34C at the end of March, some days it went up to 39C, which means a state very close to delirium tremens for me.

 Luckily, thanks to his strong resistance to the heat, Gianni was able to research countries in Southeast Asia with bearable temperatures.
 We dug into the activities we could do there, and our plan for the next stops was pretty much clear: Philippines, Borneo and Bali.
 And that’s how we discovered Kota Kinabalu, or KK, if you want.

 We chose Kota Kinabalu because we found out that it’s one of the best places to see wild orangutans, and our trip to Sabah only proved we had made a good decision.

 So if you’re on the same mission to explore the wildlife in Borneo and find best beaches near Kota Kinabalu, the main hub for your eco adventures, here are some suggestions on what to do in Kota Kinabalu, where to stay, where to eat and how much you’ll pay for it all.
 Now check our Kota Kinabalu travel guide